 Applying to become a midwife

-Entry requirements for midwifery degree courses vary because each university sets its own criteria, but you are likely to need at least two (usually three) A-levels or equivalent level 3 qualifications, plus supporting GCSEs.
+Entry requirements for midwifery degree courses and degree apprenticeships vary because each university (for degree courses) and employer (for degree apprenticeships) sets its own criteria, but you are likely to need three A-levels or equivalent level 3 qualifications, plus supporting GCSEs.

-Contact universities directly to find out whether qualifications equivalent to A-levels or GCSEs are acceptable.
+Contact universities and employers directly to find out whether qualifications equivalent to A-levels or GCSEs are acceptable.

 Entry is very competitive, so aim for as high grades at A-level (or equivalent qualifications at level 3) as possible.
 Courses often specify preferred or essential subjects, such as at least one science, for example biology, or social science subject.